-- 5.17.
-Grant funding agreements may contain performance- related conditions that specify a level of output or service to be performed by a charity in receipt of a grant.
-These are described in this SORP as performance-related grants.
-See paragraphs 7.15 7.18 for requirements for accounting for performance-related grants as a grant-making charity. - 5.18.
+- 5.16.
+Grant funding agreements may contain specific conditions that closely specify a level of output or service to be performed by a charity in receipt of a grant.
+These are termed performance-related grants.
+See paragraphs 7.15 7.18 for requirements for accounting for performance-related grants as a grant-making charity. - 5.17.
 For example, the grant may be in the form of a service level agreement where the conditions for payment are linked to the achievement of a particular level of service or the units of output delivered.
 The performance-related conditions contained in a funding agreement might, for example, specify the number of meals provided or the opening hours of a facility used by beneficiaries.
-Income must only be recognised when the charity has provided the specified goods or services as, applying the performance model outlined in paragraph 5.11, grant income is only recognised when the performance-related conditions are satisfied or, if there are no performance related conditions, grant is recognised immediately. - 5.19.
+Income must only be recognised to the extent that the charity has provided the specified goods or services as entitlement to the grant only occurs when the performance-related conditions are met. - 5.18.
 A restriction on the use of a grant or donation to a particular purpose or activity of a charity does not create a performance-related condition.
-See also paragraph 5.16.
+See also paragraph 5.15.